bankff/Notify-Control-TrainModel-inceptionv3-Use-Linebot/README.md

 # Notify-Control-TrainModel-inceptionv3-Use-Linebot
-Notify and Control train model inceptionv3 use Linebot This Demo train Dog-Cat use model inceptionv3 CNN
+Notify and Control train model inceptionv3 use Linebot .This Demo train Dog-Cat use model inceptionv3 CNN

 ## Preprocess
    - NodeJS